CHAIR'S CORPORATE GOVERNANCE STATEMENT

 |Number of committee meetings attended|

-Terms of reference for the each of the Company's Committees are published on the Group's website, see www.haydale.com.
-The Committees have the necessary skills and knowledge to discharge their duties effectively.
+Terms of reference for each of the Board's Committees are published on the Group's website see www.haydale.com.
+The Company believes that the Committees have the necessary skills and knowledge to discharge their duties effectively.

-6. Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities
+6. Ensure that between them the Directors have the necessary up-to-date experience, skills, and capabilities

-7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement
+7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 8. Promote a corporate culture that is based on ethical values and behaviours

 The Board recognises that its decisions regarding strategy and risk will impact the corporate culture of the Company as a whole and that this will impact the performance of the Company.
 The Board is very aware that the tone and culture set by the Board will greatly impact all aspects of the Company as a whole and the way that employees behave.

 Our culture acts as the glue that binds our staff around the world together.
 Underpinning the Haydale culture is the need for teamwork and we expect all employees to: